-The nearest (NRST) key (GPS 500W) displays the Nearest Airports page.
+The nearest (NRST) key (GPS 400W and GNC 420W only) displays the nearest airports page.
 Then, turning the small right knob steps through the NRST pages.

-The course deviation indicator (CDI) key (GNS 530W) is used to toggle the navigation source (GPS or VLOC) that provides output to an external HSI or CDI.
+In the GNS 430W, the CDI key is used to toggle which navigation source (GPS or VLOC) provides output to an external HSI or CDI.